etetoolkit/ete/doc/tutorial/tutorial_adaptation.rst

   tree.run_model ('fb.example')

-:func:`ete_dev.EvolNode.run_model` allows to run different evolutionary models (follow this link :func:`ete_dev.EvolNode.run_model` to see the full list of models available).
+:func:`EvolNode.run_model` allows to run different evolutionary models (follow this link :func:`EvolNode.run_model` to see the full list of models available).
 By convention, the name of the model called is the first word, the rest of the string, after the dot, corresponds to its identifier in order to differentiate different runs of one model.
 We can thus either run "fb" model and "fb.something" with the same result, but they will be stored under different names instead of being overwritten.

-Once computation is done, we can retrieve the :class:`ete_dev.evol.Model` object from the tree, with the :func:`ete_dev.EvolNode.get_evol_model` function.
+Once computation is done, we can retrieve the :class:`evol.Model` object from the tree, with the :func:`EvolNode.get_evol_model` function.

 ::